szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 330:** Make Cleric's level 7 version of confusion act like Chaos (-4 saving throw penalty)

 It was always a fairly odd choice of level 7 spell.
 Some mods resolve this by moving it to lower levels.
 This is another way of resolving it.
 It will behave like Chaos, having a save penalty of -4 instead of -2.

-**Component 340:** Make Symbol of Death work with +6 saving throw bonus if above the 60 HP threshold

-This spell is useless if the health of the enemy, which ordinarily you cannot know, is above that threshold, so it's fairly wasteful to use the spell unless the enemy is Near Death or the enemies are very weak anyway and easy to kill.
-As such, now the spell works for HP above 60, but with a bonus of +6, giving it at least some (small) chance of working at all times.

 **Component 420** Make Armor of Faith also add a +2 AC bonus to make it useful at low levels